Mayor Janet Jabush

 Councillor Sandy Morton

-I have many interests and hobbies including travelling, music, reading, writing, boating, camping, loving dogs, live theater, cooking, and gardening.
-I look forward to the challenge of being a town councillor and hope that my enthusiasm and interest can help make a difference!
+I have many interests and hobbies including traveling, music, reading, writing, boating, camping, loving dogs, live theater, cooking, and gardening.
+I look forward to the challenge of being a town Councillor and hope that my enthusiasm and interest can help make a difference!